-- Gifts Under \$5,000: Gifts valued under \$5,000 may be accepted by a Branch Manager (or Responsible Person), a Special Collections Manager, or the Library Director or his/her designee. - Gifts Between \$5,000 \$50,000: Gifts valued between \$5,000 and \$50,000 may be accepted by the Library Director or designee.
+- Gifts under \$500: may be accepted by a branch manager - Gifts under \$3,000: may be accepted by a children's, teen, or adult administrator - Gifts Under \$5,000: may be accepted by a Division Manager - Gifts under \$50,000: may be accepted by the Deputy Director - Gifts under \$75,000: must be accepted by the Library Director or designee - Gifts Over \$75,000: require approval of the Library Commission prior to acceptance by the Library Director. - Gifts of Uncertain Value: Gifts of uncertain value not readily falling into other categories, such as gifts containing intellectual property rights, may be approved by the Library Director or designee. - Gifts Encumbering the Library: Gifts of materials, art or valuables that are likely to encumber the Library on an on-going basis (either financially or administratively) require approval of the Library Commission prior to acceptance by the Library Director.

-- Gifts Over \$50,000: Gifts valued over \$50,000 require approval of the Library Commission prior to acceptance by the Library Director. - Gifts of Uncertain Value: Gifts of uncertain value not readily falling into other categories, such as gifts containing intellectual property rights, may be approved by the Library Director or designee. - Gifts Encumbering the Library: Gifts of materials, art or valuables that are likely to encumber the Library on an on-going basis (either financially or administratively) require approval of the Library Commission prior to acceptance by the Library Director. - Gifts of Real Property: Gifts of real property require approval of the Library Commission prior to acceptance by the Library Director.
+• Gifts of Real Property: Gifts of real property require approval of the Library Commission prior to acceptance by the Library Director.
 Donors of real property are required to provide a current appraisal (completed by a qualified appraiser) as well as title reports and all information regarding any indebtedness attached to the property.
-In addition, the Commission shall ensure that all reasonable and appropriate investigations of real property are conducted before accepting it, including but not limited to inspections relating to the existence of ground pollution or hazardous waste. - Gifts with Use Restrictions: All cash gifts over \$5,000 with a use restriction, and all non-cash gifts with use restrictions, require written acceptance by the Library Director or designee.

-B. Deed of Gift Forms
+ii) Deed of Gift Form

-Library staff shall utilize Deeds of Gift on forms approved by the Library Director and General Counsel to describe the terms and conditions of non-cash gifts made to the Library.
-All non-cash gifts valued at more than \$5,000, and all gifts which include a transfer of intellectual property rights, shall be made via a Deed of Gift form.
+Library staff shall utilize the Deed of Gift form approved by the Library Director and General Counsel to describe the terms and conditions of non-cash gifts made to the Library.
+All non-cash gifts valued at more than \$500, and all gifts which include a transfer of intellectual property rights, shall be made via a Deed of Gift form.
 A Deed of Gift form is not required for donations of services (e.g., event volunteers).

-Donors will be required to verify via Deeds of Gift that they are the lawful owners of the gifted materials, and have the full right, title and interest in the materials to make the gift to the Library.
+Donors will be required to verify via Deed of Gift that they are the lawful owners of the gifted materials, and have the full right, title and interest in the materials to make the gift to the Library.
 Donors also will be required via a Deed of Gift form to agree to defend, indemnify, and hold the Library harmless from claims, suits, or allegations arising from or relating to conduct that would be a breach of the donor's representations made in the Deed of Gift.

-1. Intellectual Property Rights
+A) Intellectual Property Rights